reyvaleza/edit.com/README.md

 \
 So here it is in its pure rough state, just to let you know where it is now.
 It's not very usable yet as it doesn't even open and save to a file yet.
 I'm still working on it so this is a work in progress.\
 \
 No, I'm not yet confident about my source code so you won't be seeing it any time soon.
 I don't want to be impaled and pilloried by the masters.
-Not yet.